 The next time you plan to use a social media platform to host your contest use platforms like Facebook, Twitter, or Instagram.
 These three platforms have higher engagement and conversion rates when compared to Pinterest and Linkedin.

-6. These Contest Have the Highest Conversion Rates
+6. These Contests Have the Highest Conversion Rates

 Here the reason we think these contest methods are not only popular but why they rake in most customers and conversions.